the-turing-way/the-turing-way/book/website/community-handbook/community-calls/community-calls-collabcafe.md

 You can watch this video to see Kirstie and Malvika plan the structure and format of Collaboration Café.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/XUw5kpypeo8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Schedule
+### Schedule (2018 - 2022)

-We'll run the following schedule during each Collaboration Cafe:
+From 2018 to 2022, the Collaboration Cafe used the following schedule.

 | Duration | Activity |
 | ---- | -------- |